About Becoming a Lion

 When and where do Lions Clubs meet .... ?

-Our club meets once a month and elecst officers annually.
+Our club meets once a month and elect officers annually.
 Many Clubs still hold Board of Directors' meetings which are held monthly to determine the course of club business.
 If a member chooses there is ample opportunity to attend various fundraising functions and social activities throughout the year.

 Although membership is by invitation, most Clubs welcome community minded people.
 Membership is open to men and women of legal majority and good reputation.